DevGoran/Dell-Fan-Control-Workarounds/README.md

 > Tested on Dell T630 with 2 fans, BIOS version 2.19.0 and iDrac version FW 2.86.86.86.

 > [!CAUTION]
-> This script has been optimized for my use personal setup and should be customized before used on other systems.
-Please read through the README before using it!
+> This script has been optimized for my personal setup and should be customized before being used on other systems.

 > [!CAUTION]
 > Use script on your own risk, no guarantee this will work as excpected.
 Always test before leaving your system unattended with the script running!